cybera/GithubIntroduction/README.md

  create mode 100644 myotherfile.txt
 ```

 Use ```git log``` to check the commit history.
-Where you may have to press enter to scroll to the bottom, and press `q` to quit.
+You may have to press enter to scroll to the bottom, and press `q` to quit.
 Above we see a complete list of all the changes that we have made, as well as the unique hash id of each commit.
-This hash id becomes important later.
-But essentially what we have here is a list of changes made, when they were made, and by whom they were made.
+What we have here tells us the files change history, when the changes were made, and by whom they were made.

 ```
 $ git log